mattyturn95/travel-app/testing.md

 ### Unsolved Bugs

-Marker images from Maps/Places API blocked, visible incognito - cookie issue?
+Marker images from Google are blocked on browser not in incognitio mode.
+Failed to load resource: net::ERR_BLOCKED_BY_CLIENT appears in the console.
+Appears to be a cache/cookie issue but can only get around it by switching to incognito mode.

 ## Further Testing